-Verses 1-9: This is an extended dialogue between Jeremiah and the Lord about the people of God and their failure to once again keep the covenant their ancestors had accepted during the Exodus from “Egypt”.
+Verses 1-9: This is an extended dialogue between Jeremiah and the LORD about the people of God and their failure to once again keep the covenant their ancestors had accepted during their Exodus from Egypt.
 That agreement had bound both God and Israel with certain promises and consequences.
 What was about to befall the nation was because Israel did not uphold its part of the covenant.

 Jeremiah 11:1 “The word that came to Jeremiah from the LORD, saying,”

 Jeremiah’s messages (in chapters 11-13), reveal Judah’s false loyalties.
 They have been unfaithful to the covenant of the LORD (11:1 – 17), and, accordingly, must suffer the consequences of their infidelity (11:18 – 12:17).
 Judah’s corruption (13:1-11) had led them to an inordinate pride that resulted in them suffering humiliation (13:12-27).

 Jeremiah 11:2 “Hear ye the words of this covenant, and speak unto the men of Judah, and to the inhabitants of Jerusalem;”